 What are the Objectives of an Audit?

-The objective of an audit is to get reasonable assurance that Financial Statements of entity are free from Material Misstatement and Provide Report on the Financial Statements in accordance with the Auditor’s finding.
-The audit is independent and Systematic examination of Financial Statement and detailed investigation of Income and Expenses Reports, Accounting records such as Sales, Purchase, etc.
+The objective of an audit is to get reasonable assurance that Financial Statements of entity are free from Material Misstatement and Provide a Report on the Financial Statements in accordance with the auditor’s findings.
+The audit is independent and Systematic examination of Financial StatementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. and detailed investigation of Income and Expenses Reports, Accounting records such as Sales, Purchase, etc.

 7 Types of Audit Objective

 Type of objective changes as per Type of Audit.
 Below is the list of 7 main types of audit and their objectives:-

 - External – To check whether the Financial Statements that are prepared by the Management are providing an accurate and fair view.
 Financial Statements prepared are as per applicable Accounting and AuditingAccounting And AuditingAccounting is recording, maintaining and reporting the financial affairs, depicting the precise financial position of the company.
 In contrast, auditing is the systematic examination of accounts books and other documents to check whether the statement shows the correct information or not.
 Standards.